Dorit Kemsley On Kim Richards Sobriety: ‘I Was In Shock At What I Was Hearing’

 A post shared by @doritkemsley on

-Of course, Kemsley doesn’t have any experience with Kim Richards and she doesn’t know what the sisters have been through over the years.
+Of course, Kemsley doesn’t have any experience with Kim Richards, and she doesn’t know what the sisters have been through over the years.
 But she can comment on Rinna’s behavior, as she was present when she pulled out the bag of pills and joked about popping Xanax.
 While the controversial bag of pills only contained vitamins and headache pills, this is all Dorit has to go on.

 What do you think of Dorit Kemsley keeping her silence during the dinner party?
-Do you think it is wise that she doesn’t talk about Kyle Richards’ sister while in Mexico, given she wasn’t there last year for all the drama?
+Do you think it was wise that she didn’t talk about Kyle Richards’ sister while in Mexico, given she wasn’t there last year for all the drama?

 [Featured Image by Gustavo Caballero/Getty Images]